evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 6. Follow these [instructions](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#build-ros-2-workspace) to set up a ROS2 workspace that contains PX4 message definitions as well as some example code for working with PX4 stack and run the [example](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#running-the-example) to make sure it all works.
 7. **Warning**: Compiling px4_msgs takes _FOREVERRRRR_

-## Compatibility Tips between Autopilot Software on the Pixhawk Board and Message definitions
+## Compatibility Tips Between Autopilot Software on the Pixhawk Board and Message Definitions
 Ensure that px4_msgs and the PX4 autopilot versions you run are compatible and make sure their ROS_DOMAIN_ID are compatible

 ### On the Pixhawk Board Autipilot Firmware Side